Critical Issues

 • Modernized IT/OT/automation architectures for M4.0 readiness and cybersecurity

-• Key enabling technologies such as MES, digital twins/threads, 5G, robotics, additive manufacturing, AR/VR
+• Key enabling technologies such as MES, digital twins/threads, 5G, robotics, additive manufacturing and AR/VR

-• Horizon technologies including quantum, humanoid robots and industrial metaverse
+• Horizon technologies including quantum, humanoid robots and the industrial metaverse

 • Digital-era leadership capabilities aligned to business and transformation goals